expyriment/documentation/Timing.rst

 presentations and should hence not introduce any differences between experimental conditions.*

-*When using display scaling (for HiDPI/retina monitors for instance) Expyriment will attempt to return an unscaled screen.
+*When using display scaling on the operating system level (for HiDPI/retina monitors for instance) Expyriment will attempt to return an unscaled screen.
 In fullscreen mode this means the native pixel resulution of the actual monitor (if the native resolution is not guessed correctly, it can be manually overwritten by setting  ``control.defaults.display_resolution``.
 In some cases, however, Expyriment might return a screen which is scaled according to the operating system's scaling settings.
 To get a non-scaled screen in these cases, scaling has to be deactivated on the operating system level.*

 **Test results**